Prodaturu/Obsidian/Default Constructor in C++.md

 	{
 	// custom setup
 	// we can write something we want to do here
-	// where as the default just initalizes the class
+	// where as the default just initalizes the members / bases and nothing more }
-	}
 };
 ```